 IN THE WILD

-They are ambush predators that are solitary and hunt during the day.
-Once they have floated within a meter or so from their prey they make a rapid lunge and seize it, swallowing it whole.
+They are ambush predators that are usually solitary and hunt during the day.
+Once they have moved within a meter or so from their prey they make a rapid lunge and seize it, swallowing it whole.
 The acceleration in the lunge is impressive.
 They also have another hunting technique, which is to shadow larger herbivorous fish or even turtles, which are not normally seen as a threat by smaller fishes.
 In so doing they manage to get close enough to the smaller fishes to lunge at them.
+They have a sensory organ on the end of the mouth as can be seen in the image below.
+The purpose of this organ seems to be unknown but in all probability it relates to sensing prey.

 Trumpetfish are voracious predators of small fish and crustaceans.
 Because their mouths are relatively small this limits the size of their prey.